 This question was indirectly answered in the studies mentioned prior.
 Both studies dealt with inflammatory bowel disease, where the results showed a reduction in pain due to a reduction in inflammation.
 However, it does not hurt to provide more support to drive the point home.
 Thus, to answer this question, we need to look at the results of a 2015 rodent model study and a 2018 alcoholic gastritis patient study.
 The results from these studies will help you understand how effective cannabis-based treatment is for providing anti-inflammatory effects in Gastritis.

 In 2015, researchers set out to investigate the effect of cannabis on gastric acid secretion, gastric ulcers, oxidative stress, and inflammatory markers in the gastric mucosa of pylorus-ligated rats.
 Pylorus ligation is the surgical procedure of tying the pylorus tightly.
-A pylorus is the valve between the stomach and small intestine that opens and closes during digestion.
+A pylorus is a valve between the stomach and small intestine that opens and closes during digestion.
 Cannabis was administered daily for 4 weeks to the rats prior to pylorus ligation in divisions of 5, 10, and 20 mg/kg.

 The study found that when cannabis is administered a month before pylorus ligation in a dose dependant manner produced the following results:

 - Decreased development of gastric mucosal damage

 - Reduced gastric acid output